Call Us: 240-452-4602

 The fun bedroom above mixes a floral, elaborate headboard with traditional side tables and modern lighting.

-The whites of the furniture brings it all together and the symmetry of the silver metal lights gives the room a sense of balance, despite its mixing and matching.
+The whites of the furniture bring it all together and the symmetry of the silver metal lights gives the room a sense of balance, despite its mixing and matching.

 Another way the eclectic style mixes and matches is by mixing old elements